Last updated on October 22nd, 2018 at 04:08 pm

 As a matter of principle, I always wanted to attach the map where the photo was made.
 I thought that any photographer or tourist, new to the city could benefit from that.

 I started this post with 5 sites.
-It is now extended to 25 locations and growing.
+I extended to 10, 20, 25 locations and growing.
 Some of these photography places in Melbourne are great for sunset, others for sunrise or a rainy day.
 Why not a great city viewpoint, like from the rooftops

 Every time I visit a new city for a photo trip, I google for some existing photos just to have an idea of where and when to go.
 As a second step, I build a google map with all the candidate sites.
 As the last step, I try to optimise a walk through these sites thinking also at the time of the day.
 I leave all the interior photos during the day.

 Selecting great locations is not an easy task.
 There are many sites to take a picture in Melbourne and I keep finding new ones every week.
 This is to say that this post is growing on a monthly basis with new findings

 I went back to all of my photos posted in the previous years and I checked all the new ones.
 It has been a hard selection with just 30 locations.
 There are iconic ones as well as some unknown sites.
 At the end I decided to include also famous places although always trying to have a different corner.

-Scroll to the bottom for the map and if you are planning a trip to this beautiful city here are the top 10 places to visit in Melbourne
+Scroll to the bottom for the map and if you are planning a trip to this beautiful city here are the a list of hidden places to discover in Melbourne

 You may be also interested to the top locations in Sydney